tymedina100/patch-files/freelancer-cold-email-starter-pack.md

 - Your [website/page/case study/product] stood out because [reason].
 - I saw you work with [audience], and I help similar businesses with [outcome].
 - One small opportunity I noticed is [specific opportunity].
+- Your offer for [audience] seems clear, but [specific area] may be worth improving.
+- I saw your team is hiring for [role], which may mean [relevant need].

 ---